IBM/telco-integrator/code/staging/hybrid_ref-arch.md

 Note that this architecture (and example scenario) is still implementation- and product-agnostic.
 The *Accelerator for Telco* is designed to implement the capabilities using IBM's Cloud Pak solution platforms, with IBM Cloud Pak for Integration being predominantly used.

-The mapping of architecture capabilities to Cloud Pak capabilities is as follows:
+The mapping of integration architecture capabilities to Cloud Pak capabilities is as follows:

  Architecture capability | Cloud Pak capability
  ----------------------- | --------------------